GovLab/noi2/DEPLOYING.md

     unguessable `SECRET_KEY`, and set `NOI_DEPLOY`.
 You'll probably also want to configure mail and S3.
   * Some credentials can be obtained from prior installations.
   * Other customizations (about text, questionnaire ordering, language, etc.) should be made in [deployments.yaml](https://github.com/GovLab/noi2/blob/master/app/data/deployments.yaml).
-You'll need to branch these changes off of `stable`, and make sure to re-tag the new commit as `stable`.
+Make sure the changes are made to the `master` branch.

 5. Set up https